alphagov/govuk-lda-tagger/README.md

 ## Install requirements

+### Python version

 These scripts were run on python `2.7.12`.
 You can install it via `pyenv` and `python-build`.
 One of the dependencies is incompatible with python 3.

-In order to install the requirements, run `pip install -r requirements.txt`.

-### Note on dependencies
+### Pre-requisites

-Please note that one of the dependencies requires a `Fortran` compiler installed in your machine.
+Before you can install the requirements, please make sure you have a fortran compiler on your system.
+More on that below..

 I used gfortran from http://hpc.sourceforge.net/. in order to install it, I downloaded the specific version of gfortran for my OS version and installed it: